 14. DEFAULT: In the event that a participant fails to make any payment notified to it by the Secretary General under Rule 11 within the time specified, the provisions of Article VII section 3 of the Agreement shall apply.

-15. ACCOUNTS KEPT BY COMMERCIAL BANKS: The member central banks shall issue circulars to the commercial banks to consider payment of interest, at their discretion, on ACU dollar and ACU euro accounts maintained by the commercial banks of other ACU member countries as per mutually agreed terms and conditions.
+15. ACCOUNTS KEPT BY COMMERCIAL BANKS: The member central banks shall issue circulars to the commercial banks to consider payment of interest, at their discretion, on ACU dollar, ACU euro and ACU yen accounts maintained by the commercial banks of other ACU member countries as per mutually agreed terms and conditions.

 16. PUBLICATIONS: The Secretary General shall use US dollar as a base currency for the ACU financial reporting and publications.
-The ACU euro accounts are converted to US dollars using the exchange rate referred to in Rule 7.
+The ACU euro and ACU yen accounts are converted to US Dollars using the exchange rate referred to in Rule 7.

 17. PRESERVATION PERIOD OF RECORDS AT THE ACU SECRETARIAT: